Pamper your pooch at these gorgeous dog friendly hotels - with doggy treats, pooch-friendly dinner menus, and top-notch walkies galore...

 This wonderful boutique bolthole in the Cotswolds has just 22 en-suite rooms and is a great base for exploring Blenhim Palace, Cheltenham and Sudeley Castle.

-There is a number of dog-friendly rooms, and pooches are provided with a large dog bed, welcome dog biscuits and a water bowl.
-With our exclusive offer, stay for two nights from just £160pp – with dinner and wine included on both evenings, cooked breakfasts, and one dog for free.
-More information
+There are a number of dog-friendly rooms, and pooches are provided with a large dog bed, welcome biscuits and a water bowl.

 One of London’s best dog-friendly hotels.
 This swish Art Deco bolthole is located on Piccadilly, opposite Green Park, where 101 Dalmatians was filmed.
 To celebrate this, the hotel adopted two of its own Dalmatians as the modern-day Pongo and Perdy, to be its official mascots.

-One of the UK’s most luxurious dog friendly hotels.
-This beautiful Berkshire manor house has a special collection of dog-friendly rooms, complete with snuggly blanket, bed and bowl for furry guests.
-Your pooch can accompany you all over the hotel (except the dining room), and the 33-acre estate is their playground.
+One of the UK’s most luxurious dog-friendly hotels, this beautiful Berkshire manor house has a special collection of pooch-perfect rooms, complete with snuggly blanket, bed and bowl for furry guests.
+Your dog can accompany you all over the hotel (except the dining room), and the 33-acre estate is their playground.

-For £30, the ‘Woof’s Welcome package’ includes a doggy toy and treat on arrival, information on nearby walks and attractions, and a donation to Battersea Dogs Home.
-More information
+For £30, the ‘Woof’s Welcome Package’ includes a doggy toy and treat on arrival, information on nearby walks and attractions, and a donation to Battersea Dogs Home.

 This gorgeous property sets the bar for dog-friendly hotels.
 Oliver Beckington, the Four Season’s black labrador, is a celebrity round these parts – you might find him playing fetch in the grounds, or greeting guests as they check in for the night.
 Visiting dogs are welcome too, for a £35 one-off fee which includes a dog bed, food, dish, and personalised spring water.